Tramway Historical Society: History

-In 1967, the Society moved to Ferrymead, where it concentrated its efforts on its current site at 269 Bridle Path Road.
-A traverser formerly used at the Falsgrave Street workshops was installed, a new tram barn built, and a short line was laid.
-The resultant tramway was opened on 6 January 1968 by Fardell, with the first tram being Kitson No. 7 with "Duckhouse" trailer 115 and double-decker tram trailer 91, restored to its original appearance as New Brighton Tramway Company No. 10.
+In 1967, the Tramway Historical Society moved to Ferrymead, where it concentrated its efforts on its current site at No. 269 Bridle Path Road.
+A traverser formerly used at the Falsgrave Street workshops was installed, a new tram barn built, and a short tram line was laid.
+The resultant tramway was opened on 6 January 1968 by Fardell, with the first tram being Kitson No. 7 with "Duckhouse" trailer No. 115 and double-decker tram trailer No. 91, restored to its original appearance as New Brighton Tramway Company Limited No. 10.

 Further work in 1970 allowed electric trams to run under their own power at Ferrymead, with the inaugural electric tram operation taking place on 8 April 1970 using restored Christchurch 'Brill' tram 178.
 Beyond this, work continued to extend the tramway to the new Ferrymead Heritage Park development, with the current track layout being completed in 1984.
 A new substation was built in 1988 to power both the THS' trams, trolley-buses, and also the Canterbury Railway Society's preserved ex-NZR locomotives and electric multiple units.

-The THS (Inc.) is registered as a not-for-profit charitable organisation under the 2005 Charities Act.
+The Tramway Historical Society (Inc.) is registered as a not-for-profit charitable organisation under the 2005 Charities Act.
 The Society also has a commercial branch, the Heritage Tramways Trust, which was created in 1993 to restore five trams for the Christchurch Tramway.
-These trams are owned by the THS, but leased by the HTT to the Christchurch Tramway operator.
+These trams are owned by the THS, but leased by the HTT to the Christchurch Tramway operation.

 Collection

-The THS owns a number of trams formerly operated in Christchurch, Dunedin, and Invercargill.
+The Tramway Historical Society owns a number of trams formerly operated in Christchurch, Dunedin, and Invercargill.
 It also owns a number of buses and trolley buses from Auckland, New Plymouth, Wellington, Christchurch and Dunedin along with an AEC Regent III double-decker bus, from London Transport, which was brought to New Zealand in 1974 to support the British Commonwealth Games team, and was purchased following the end of the games with the help of a generous donation from Farmers Trading Company.
-The society also leases Brisbane tram No. 236 from the Wellington Tramway Museum, and has done so since 1975.
+The society also leases Brisbane tram No. 236 from the Wellington Tramway Museum, and has done so ever since 1975.

 The society has on occasion carried out work for other groups and museums.
-Examples of this include the restoration of Roslyn electric tram No. 1 for the Otago Early Settlers' Museum, and restoration of several ex Dunedin cable cars and trailers for the new Dunedin Cable Car Trust.
+Examples of this include the restoration of Roslyn electric tramcar No. 1 for the Otago Early Settlers' Museum, and restoration of several ex Dunedin cable cars and trailers for the new Dunedin Cable Car Trust.
 Trams used on the Christchurch Tramway are also overhauled and restored here.

 Projects

-The Tramway Historical Society has several long-term projects along with the restoration and maintenance of historic tramcars, buses, and trolley buses:
+The Tramway Historical Society has several long-term projects along with the restoration and maintenance of historical tramcars, buses, and trolley buses: